 It’s important to note that this doesn’t make testing useless within the window period.
 “The window period only refers to the accuracy of a negative result,” says Cornelisse.
 “A positive result is still possible within the window period, and it would still be an accurate positive result.”

-Yes, it’s a good idea if you think you’ve been exposed.
-The window period refers to testing, not to the time it takes for symptoms to show.
+Yes, it’s a good idea if you think you’ve been exposed to an STI.
+The window period refers to testing, not to the time it takes for STI symptoms to show.

 “Just like your Scruff pics, your test results are an intimate glimpse of the recent past.”

 “There are a lot of people with STIs who have no symptoms,” says Cornelisse.
 “Having no symptoms after a possible exposure doesn’t put you in the clear, even when you’ve passed the window period.
 We recommend that men who have sex with men get tested every three months if they have more than one partner.
 In addition, get tested if you’ve think you’ve been exposed, or if you’ve attended a ‘sex event’ — like group sex or sex parties — that you think might have put you in contact with STIs.”